 I am not replacing pyrotechnic flares, except those in the life raft when that is serviced.
 I had thought of keeping a couple of in-date smokes but rescue helicopters carry their own (but would rarely need them at sea) and although they make a good daylight marker 2 or 3 of those cost as much as a spare LED flare so decided not to.

 The RYA is trying to get the mandatory carriage of pyrotechnic flares on larger boats removed, so you can see where they are coming from.

 The disadvantage of flares is generally considered to be:

 - Cost, an offshore pack is between £200 and £250 depending on make and only contains 4 parachute flares, 4 hand flares and a couple of smoke floats.

 - They officially have a shelf life of just 3 years.

 - Danger of having pyrotechnics on board and risk when used.

-- Parachute Flare: 40 seconds, in good visibility with no low cloud they can be seen for up to 30 miles.
+- Parachute Flare: 40 seconds, in good visibility with no low cloud they can be seen from an aircraft for up to 30 miles.

 - Hand Smoke: Burns for 1 minute.

 - Smoke Float: Burns for 2-3 minutes depending on make.